CTHRU/Hitrava/README.md

 - [Copyright and License](#copyright-and-license)

 ## Introduction
-HiToStrava converts health activities registered using a Honor or Huawei activity tracker or smart watch in the [`Huawei Health`](https://play.google.com/store/apps/details?id=com.huawei.health) app into a file format that can be directly uploaded to [`Strava`](https://strava.com).
+Hitrava converts health activities registered using a Honor or Huawei activity tracker or smart watch in the [`Huawei Health`](https://play.google.com/store/apps/details?id=com.huawei.health) app into a file format that can be directly uploaded to [`Strava`](https://strava.com).

 ## Installation
 ### Requirements
-To use HiToStrava, you need:
+To use Hitrava, you need:
 - [`Python 3.7.x`](https://www.python.org/downloads/) or higher.
     - Python 3.7.6 is the lowest recommended version (developed and tested on this version).
     - Python 3.5.1 is the lowest minimum required version (compatibility tested on this version).